yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-admin/cloud-billing-profile.md

 showAsideToc: true
 ---

-Review your cloud charges and manage your billing profile and payment methods using the **Billing** tab.
+Review your charges and manage your billing profile and payment methods using the **Billing** tab.

-You must be signed in as the Admin user (the user who created the Yugabyte Cloud account) to perform Admin tasks.
+You must be signed in as the Admin user (the user who created the YugabyteDB Managed account) to perform Admin tasks.
 Developer (invited) users cannot view the billing profile.

 Yugabyte bills for its services as follows:

-- Charges by the minute for your Yugabyte Cloud clusters.
+- Charges by the minute for your YugabyteDB Managed clusters.
 - Tabulates costs daily.
 - Displays your current monthly costs under **Invoices** on the **Billing** tab.

 **Invoices are sent to the email provided in the billing profile**.

-Yugabyte Cloud Billing is based on your actual usage across the following dimensions:
+YugabyteDB Managed Billing is based on your actual usage across the following dimensions:

 - Instance Capacity
 - Disk Storage
 - Backup Storage
 - Data Transfer

-For information on Yugabyte Cloud pricing, refer to the [Yugabyte Cloud Standard Price List](https://www.yugabyte.com/yugabyte-cloud-standard-price-list/).
+For information on YugabyteDB Managed pricing, refer to the [YugabyteDB Managed Standard Price List](https://www.yugabyte.com/yugabyte-cloud-standard-price-list/).
 For a description of how cluster configurations are costed, refer to [Cluster costs](../cloud-billing-costs/).

 ![Admin Billing tab](/images/yb-cloud/cloud-admin-billing.png)